Logan Kelly

 This post is about what policy enforcement for AI agents actually looks like when it needs to be reliable, auditable, and effective in production — not just plausible on a demo.

 AI agent policy enforcement is the practice of implementing rules that govern agent behavior through technical mechanisms outside the agent's own reasoning — not through system prompt instructions, but through enforcement layers that act regardless of what the model decides.
 Effective enforcement operates at three temporal moments: pre-execution (blocking a proposed action before it fires), mid-execution (intercepting the action stream as it's happening), and post-execution (auditing completed actions and triggering remediation).
-Each moment catches different risks; together they constitute a complete governance layer.
+Each moment catches different risks; together they constitute a complete governance plane.
 (See also: What is agentic governance → · The governance gap →)

 The Fundamental Problem with Prompt-Based Guardrails